Bevy Tutorial: Pong

 Bevy has done a lot of work to make adding systems as ergonomic as possible.
 To us they look like plain Rust functions.

-So lets define our first system outside of our main
+So lets define our first system:

 fn hello_world() {